melli79/mathGames/Readme.md

 [BKM17] T.v.d.
 Brug, W. Kager, R. Meester: *The Asymptotics of Group Russian Roulette*, in Markov Processes and Related Fields, vol. 23, pp.35-66 **(2017)** [arXiv:mathPR/1507.03805](https://arxiv.org/pdf/1507.03805.pdf).

 ## 1. Tower of Hanoi
-The actual problem was first stated and popularized by É. Lucas in 1884, but it reads nicer in the following way:  According to legend there are three pegs in the dungeon of some Brahmin temple (in Hanoi, Vietnam).
+The actual problem was first stated and popularized by É. Lucas in 1884, but it reads nicer in the following way:  According to legend there are three pegs in the dungeon of some Brahman temple (in Hanoi, Vietnam).
 They were created with 64 golden disks of decreasing size on the first peg at the beginning of the universe.
 The monks have to move them by the rules

 * only one disk per second,
 * Never a bigger disk on a smaller one,